 So what to do?

-In Massachusetts, the Department of Environmental Protection requires that all remodeling projects must have all suspect materials tested before the project begins – regardless of the age of the house since building materials containing asbestos are still legally being sold.
+In Massachusetts, the Department of Environmental Protection requires that all renovation projects must have suspect materials tested before the project begins – regardless of the age of the house since building materials containing asbestos are still legally being sold.
 Many cities and towns are now requiring asbestos surveys to be completed in order to get a building permit.
 If they find asbestos, any contaminated materials must then be removed by a licensed asbestos abatement contractor and the area cleared by a licensed asbestos inspector.
 Once the asbestos is removed and the area is cleared, the remodeling contractor can get the rest of the project underway knowing their team and the residents are safe, their liability is protected.
 And their project budget and schedule won’t be blown up by any avoidable surprises.

 Scheduling Asbestos Abatement

 Alpine works with a variety of clients for both small and large projects to get through this process with minimum impact to cost and schedule.
 Whether it’s just a bathroom remodel, a classroom renovation, or a selective demo, having Alpine on your team from the beginning will ensure the start of your project goes smoothly.

 Contact us today for a free asbestos abatement estimate!